jmb521/grocery_list-cli-gem/README.md

 2. The item price
 3. The coupon associated with the item, if there is one.
 4. The size of the item, if applicable
-5. The quantity required to use the coupon.

 ## Installation